mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

 [BRN]
-- … And Scout Leaders can see their Youth Member data
+- … And Scout Leaders can see their Youth Members' data
 - (to which they *should* already have access through member records)

 ----